sweetest-framework/sweetest/GUIDELINES.md

 #### Use the fake backend in the integration test

-So currently the integration test we created in the beginning still uses it's own backend mock.
+So currently the integration test we created in the beginning still uses its own backend mock.
 Let's adapt the `LoginSteps` class to use the same fake backend created previously:

 ```kotlin
 class LoginSteps(testContext: TestContext) : BaseSteps(testContext, appModuleTestingConfiguration) {